COVID-19

 12.11 Result - disagreement - objection immediate - retaken

-If a member disagrees with the number of votes for and against a motion as announced by the Chair, he/she may object immediately to the Chair's declaration and, with the consent of the Council, the vote shall be retaken, unless the vote has been taken electronically, in which case the voted results, recorded by the electronic system shall be deemed final.
+If a member disagrees with the number of votes for and against a motion as announced by the Chair, they may object immediately to the Chair's declaration and, with the consent of the Council, the vote shall be retaken, unless the vote has been taken electronically, in which case the voted results, recorded by the electronic system shall be deemed final.

 12.12 Tie vote - deemed negative